Use of Donations and Corporate Governance

 Audit

 Meanwhile, WVHK’s local internal audit function independently evaluates and improves the effectiveness of our risk management, internal controls and governance processes.
-It reports to the Audit & Risk Committee which meets at least twice a year to provide risk management oversight, monitor the use of funds, evaluate internal control system, review financial statements and appoint external auditors.
+It reports annually to the Audit & Risk Committee which meets at least twice a year to provide risk management oversight, monitor the use of funds, evaluate internal control system, review financial statements and appoint external auditors.

 FAQs